PowerCommands/PowerCommands2022/Docs/Input.md

 }
 ```
 ## How is it initialized and used by the command?
-After the user hits return the input will be intpreted by the PowerCommands Runtime and if a valid Command could be matched, this Command will be created in runtime and Initialized with the CommandLineInput instance.
-It will then be programaticallay available in the Commands Run method.
+After the user hits return the input will be interpreted by the PowerCommands Runtime and if a valid Command could be matched, this Command will be created in runtime and Initialized with the CommandLineInput instance.
+It will then be programmatically available in the Commands Run method.

 ## How is the user input mapped to the CommandLineInput instance?
 ![Alt text](images/Command_line_input_described.png?raw=true "Describe convert command")